leahrosen21/social-media-sentiment-classification/README.md

 ## Overview

-This project implements a complete **machine learning pipeline for sentiment classification** of social media posts (X / Twitter-like platform).
+This project implements a complete **machine learning pipeline for sentiment classification** of social media posts (X/Twitter-like platform).

 The goal is to classify posts as **Positive** or **Negative** using textual content alongside user and engagement metadata.